PART ONE - PART TWO - PART THREE - PART FOUR - PART FIVE

 Over at one of the movie studios that were legitimately releasing Looney Tunes videos, 1987 was a bit of a transitional year at MGM.
-Ted Turner's buyout of the studio had been completed the year before, but to relieve debt he spent the rest of 1986 selling off significant portions of the company, including the United Artists division and MGM's production facilities.
+Ted Turner's buyout of the studio had been completed the year before, but to relieve debt he spent the rest of 1986 selling off significant portions of the acquired company, including the United Artists division, the trademark to the MGM name, and the actual MGM movie studio itself.
 Turner kept the one prize he was really after: the massive library consisting of pre-1986 MGM, pre-1950 Warner Bros., and RKO movies.
 MGM itself was able to reorganize under the spun-off United Artists, but in order to keep its home video division thriving on more than just the James Bond and Rocky franchises, the reformed MGM/UA Home Video entered a fifteen-year deal to license Turner's newly acquired library.
 Ironically, this meant that MGM had to pay Turner to release its own classic movies on home video.
 Enter newly appointed director of programming George Feltenstein.